MKE Ankaragücü

-MKE Ankaragücü or fully Makina ve Kimya Endüstrisi Ankaragücü ([ˈaŋkaɾaɟydʒy]), is a Turkish sports club located in the city of Ankara.
-The football team wears a yellow and navy kit and plays its home matches at Eryaman Stadium following the closure of the Ankara 19 Mayıs.
+MKE Ankaragücü, officially known as Makina ve Kimya Endüstrisi Ankaragücü ([ˈaŋkaɾaɟydʒy]), is a Turkish professional sports club based in Ankara.
+The club is best known for its football team, which competes in the TFF Second League, the third tier of Turkish football.
+The team plays in a yellow and navy kit and hosts its home matches at the Eryaman Stadium, following the closure of the historic Ankara 19 Mayıs Stadium.

-The club's greatest domestic successes are the Turkish Football Championship title in 1949 and two Turkish Cups won in 1972 and 1981.
-They also won the second division on two occasions.
-Regionally, Ankaragücü have won six Ankara Football League titles.
-The club have a rivalry with Gençlerbirliği.
+Ankaragücü's most notable domestic achievements include winning the Turkish Football Championship in 1949 and lifting the Turkish Cup in 1972 and 1981.
+The club has also twice secured promotion as champions of the second tier.
+Regionally, Ankaragücü claimed six titles in the now-defunct Ankara Football League.
+The club shares an intense local rivalry with fellow Ankara side Gençlerbirliği.

-Ankaragücü also operate cycling, taekwondo, and women's volleyball departments.
-The women's volleyball team have competed in the Turkish Women's Volleyball League since the 2009–10 season.
+In addition to football, Ankaragücü maintains departments in cycling, taekwondo, and women's volleyball.
+The women's volleyball team has competed in the Turkish Women's Volleyball League since the 2009–10 season.

 History

 Early years (1909–1959)

 Ankaragücü are based in Ankara, but were founded in Zeytinburnu, Istanbul in 1904 as Altınörs İdman Yurdu.
 The club competed in the Istanbul Friday League.
 It is unclear as to the motive behind the uprooting of the Istanbul-based club to Ankara.
 Another theory is that the club splintered, with some players following Şükrü Abbas and others following Agah Orhan. Şükrü Abbas founded Turan Sanatkarangücü in 1910.
 In 1938, both clubs merged to form AS-FA Gücü.
 The club name was changed for one last time in 1948, with both sides settling on Ankaragücü.
 Ankaragücü have won the former Turkish Football Championship in 1949, the greatest success in their history, and reached the third place before in 1924 under the name Anadolu Turan Sanatkarangücü.